Hiking & Backcountry

 Trails that fall outside of our Controlled Recreation Area are still accessible in the Winter but may be subject to capacity and parking restrictions.

-Backcountry skiers & snowboarders using the Mt Seymour Ski Area runs, require a valid Area Pass.
+Backcountry skiers & snowboarders who return from the backcountry using Mt Seymour Ski Area runs, require a valid lift ticket.